pipe11/TFM_fake_news_detector/README.md

 2. Using the features extracted + features extracted with TFIDF vectorization

-Then we applied multiple Machine Learning Classifiers Algorithms on these 2 different approaches, showing the following results.
+Then we applied multiple Machine Learning Classifiers Algorithms on these 2 different approaches, showing the following results:

 - **Logistic regression as benchmark**
 - **K-nearest Neighbors**